AIdeveloper-oz/AutonomousDriving/CNN-Note.md

 <p align="center">
   <img src ="./images/ChainRule4WeightSharing.png" width="700"/>
 </p>
+There’s an additional benefit to sharing our parameters.
+If we did not reuse the same weights across all patches, we would have to learn new parameters for every single patch and hidden layer neuron pair.
+Sharing parameters not only helps us with translation invariance, but also gives us a smaller, more scalable model.

 ###3.
 CNNs understand
 1) Convolutional Pyrimid: Deeper conv layer has lower space dimensions and higher depth dimensions.
 This corresponds roughly to the sementic complexity of each layer's representation, i.e. deeper layer gives more sementic representation.